-Lawrence Academy of Music!
+About the Lawrence Academy of Music

 Devoted teachers, a diverse curriculum, a rich history, strong community relationships, extensive performance opportunities, a musical community—these are the distinguishing characteristics of the Lawrence Academy of Music.

-While its primary function is to provide outstanding musical opportunities for citizens of the Fox Valley, it also maintains close ties to the community as a member of the Fox Arts Network, provides outreach and support to area school music programs, and provides Lawrence Conservatory music education students guided opportunities to hone their teaching skills.
+While its primary function is to provide outstanding musical opportunities for citizens of the Fox Valley, the Academy also maintains close ties to the community as a member of the Fox Arts Network, provides outreach and support to area school music programs and offers Lawrence Conservatory music education students guided opportunities to hone their teaching skills.
 The Academy currently serves almost 1500 students annually from throughout Northeast Wisconsin and Upper Michigan.